Liesegang/coc_7e_combat_simulator/readme.md

 - **Damage Bonus Calculation**: Automatically calculates a character's damage bonus based on their Strength and Size attributes.
 - **Skill System**: Allows characters to have skills that affect their performance in combat, including success rates and damage potential.
 - **Combat Simulation**: Simulates turn-based combat between two characters, considering skill success rates, damage calculation, and character health points (HP).
+- **Selection of Various Strategies**: This simulator allows for the customization of strategies in three different aspects.
+It is possible to select a different strategy for each character, and you can also customize your own strategies.
+  - **Enemy Selection Strategy**: Three types have been implemented: random selection, priority to the enemy with the lowest HP, and priority to the enemy with the highest HP.
+  - **Skill Selection Strategy**: Two types have been implemented: random selection, and selection of the skill with the maximum expected damage (expected damage x success rate of the skill).
+  - **Fight Back or Dodge Strategy**: Three types have been implemented: always do nothing, always fight back, and always dodge.

 ## Usage